Bricklaying is a core function within the construction sector, particularly the house building sector.

 If you are an employer and want to find out more information regarding employer contributions and any further costs related to the Apprenticeship programme, please call our dedicated Apprenticeship team on 01205 365701 ext.
 3248

-Assessment is scheduled throughout the course, through the completion of practical activities, written assessments and multi-choice exams and gathering of work-based evidence.
+Assessment is scheduled throughout the course, through the completion of the three practical activities, an externally set end of year multi-choice exam, three internal paper based exams and gathering of work-based evidence.

 All work is assessed when required by the College-based assessors and can be re-assessed if required without delay to ensure you achieve your qualification.